The information of high-dimensional time-bin encoded photons: Introduction

 Another way in which our approach goes beyond existing results, such as \cite{Kochman,wornell}, is to calculate explicitly the effect of frames that contain two or more photon pairs.
 Our findings are thus complementary to those of \cite{wornell2}, which presents a layered protocol for extracting information from general multi-array frames.
 The aim of the current work is to find the maximum possible extractable information using any frame-encoding protocol.
 This should prove important for optimization and design of new error-correction codes for high-dimensional QKD.
-This last point is illustrated by a novel error correcting protocol that some of the present authors will publish in a sequel to the current work.